-- Fire lane violation - Handicap space violation
+- · Fire lane violation

+- Handicap space violation

 - Inability to find a proper or convenient parking space

 - Other vehicles were improperly parked

 - · Late to class or appointment

-- · Financial hardship caused by fine
+- · Parked in designated reserved parking space

 Calhoun Community College parking violations may be appealed within ten (10) days from the date of issuance.
 Each appeal must be based on verifiable evidence.
 The appeal must be received by the end of the 10th day after the ticket is issued.